brycelarge/cockpit-zfs-manager/README.md

 4. **Manage ZFS**:
    - View all storage pools with health status and usage statistics
    - Expand pools to see file systems, snapshots, and detailed status
+   - Create new pools with various VDEV configurations (stripe, mirror, RAID-Z variants)
-   - Create new pools, file systems, and snapshots
+   - Create file systems and snapshots
    - Manage encryption and unlock encrypted datasets
-   - Clone and rollback snapshots
+   - Clone file systems and snapshots
+   - Rollback to snapshots
    - Export and destroy pools (with appropriate warnings)

 ## Features